 About The Artist

-My name is Kal Bansal, artist born and raised in Coventry.
-My love of vibrant Indian-inspired art comes from a single trip to India but a lifetime of loving my culture and heritage.
+Kal Bansal was born and raised in Coventry, England.
+Her love of vibrant Indian-inspired art comes from a single trip to India.

-My journey began with a bold decision to leave a stable career in the Civil Service to fully embrace my creative calling.
+Her journey began with a bold decision to leave a stable career in the Civil Service to fully embrace her creative calling.

-Along the way, I balanced motherhood and academic pursuits, having my first exhibition in 1999 and selling almost all my collection of original work and then going on to accept many commissions.
+Along the way, she balanced motherhood and academic pursuits, having her first exhibition in 1999 and selling almost all of her collection of original work and then going on to accept many commissions.

-I now work from my studio in Birmingham.
-If you do not find something here, please feel free to contact me to see if I can create something more in line with your vision.
+She now creates from her home studio in Birmingham.
+If you do not find something here, please feel free to contact Kal to see if she can create something more in line with your vision.

-Once I had made the decision to pursue art full time, I actively participated in numerous retail fairs and exhibitions, showcasing my art to diverse audiences and building a strong network within the artistic community.
-These events were crucial in establishing my reputation and connecting with clients who appreciated the vibrancy of my work.
+Once Kal made the decision to pursue art full time, she actively participated in numerous retail fairs and exhibitions, showcasing her art to diverse audiences and building a strong network within the artistic community.
+These events were crucial in establishing her reputation and connecting with collectors who appreciated the vibrancy of her work.

 Where it all Began